 Changing How Things Are Done Within IKEF

-In every fan club there is always something that doesn’t work right at one time or another, the best way to get changes made within IKEF is to submit a proposal in writing to the (High Council.)
+In every fan club there is always something that doesn’t work right at one time or another, the best way to get changes made within IKEF is to submit a proposal in writing to the yejquv (High Council.)
 Your submission will not fall on deaf ears; we will look into issues no matter how minor they may seem.
 If you are right and we benefit from it we will reward you for strengthening the Empire, if you are wrong then we will just go back to our original course until another solution presents itself.

 Once a proposal is ratified or denied the individual proposing will be notified as to what the decision is and how it may be implemented into IKEF.
 Obviously, not everything must go through the High Council; most issues can be solved through the various levels of Command and most of the time they are.